• The Crypto Fire

 Optimism and Arbitrum - Scaling Ethereum

-Two popular Layer 2 solutions for Ethereum are Optimism and Arbitrum.
+Optimism and Arbitrum are two leading layer 2 blockchains that assume transactions are valid by default and give the network time to challenge fraud.
 These networks aim to make Ethereum faster and more affordable by processing transactions off the main Ethereum blockchain.
 Optimism and Arbitrum achieve this by allowing transactions to be processed on a secondary layer, then sending the processed data back to Ethereum for permanent storage.

 Zero-Knowledge Proofs (ZK-Proofs)